abelsj60/my-site/app/data/reveries/04-17-19-the-imperfections-of-browser-testing-one.md

 ---
 type: reverie
-headline: Virtual reality is light on reality, one
+headline: The imperfections of browser testing, one
 date: April 17, 2019
 slug: Virtual machines may lie, really
 ---